-The Group has established the ESG Taskforce (the "Taskforce").
-The Taskforce comprises core members from different departments and is responsible for collecting relevant information on our ESG aspects for preparing the ESG Report.
-The Taskforce reports to the board of directors (the "Board"), assists in identifying and evaluating the Group's ESG risks and the effectiveness of the internal control mechanisms.
-The Taskforce also examines and evaluates our performances in different ESG aspects such as environment, health and safety, labour standards and product responsibilities.
-The Board sets up a general direction for the Group's ESG strategies, ensuring the effectiveness in the control of ESG risks and internal control mechanisms.
+The Group has established a ESG Taskforce (the "Taskforce").
+This Taskforce comprises core members from different departments and is responsible for collecting relevant information from our ESG aspects for preparing the ESG Reports.
+This Taskforce reports to the board of directors (the "Board"), assists in identifying and evaluating the Group's ESG risks and the effectiveness of the internal control mechanisms.
+This Taskforce also examines and evaluates our performances in different ESG aspects such as environment, health and safety, labour standards and product responsibilities.
+The Board is responsible for setting up a general direction for the Group's ESG strategies, ensuring the effectiveness in the control of ESG risks and internal control mechanisms.